itssamuelrowe/zen-website/content/arrays/_index.md

 known as multdimensional arrays.

 Interestingly, Zen actually includes classes which implement the full fledged behavior of lists.
-A particular list known as array list is a fundamental type, which is treated specially by Zen.
-Further, some of these lists internally store the values using arrays.
+A particular list known as array list, which internally stores the values using arrays, is a fundamental type.
+It is treated specially by Zen.